kartoza/osgs/sphinx/source/services/geoserver.md

 ## Accessing the running services

-The services can be accessed on /geoserver/ e.g. https://localhost/geoserver.

-Look in the .env file for the administrator password.
+After deploying Geoserver, the service can be accessed on /geoserver/ e.g. https://localhost/geoserver.
+Sign in to the Geoserver service using the  username `<GEOSERVER_ADMIN_USER>` and password `<GEOSERVER_ADMIN_PASSWORD>` specified in the `.env` file.

 ## Additional Notes